 KPI Outcome • Maintain the Airport facilities to avoid any disruption of scheduled commercial flights other than for weather or airline problems.
 The existing Airport facilities have been well maintained throughout the year and there has been no diversion of regular passenger transport services resulting from Airport operations. • Meeting all operating, maintenance, capital expenditure and interest costs from Airport revenue (including recovery of the aeronautical portion through landing charges).
-Passenger numbers continue to increase towards pre-covid numbers, All operating costs associated with the day-to-day management of the Airport have been met from Airport revenue.
-Loans have been made available from NPDC to assist with capital expenditure, however these have not been utlised in the 2023 financial year and interest also being fully serviced from Airport revenue. • Manage New Plymouth Airport in full compliance with the approved operating procedures of the Civil Aviation Authority Rule Part 139.
+Passenger numbers have remain static with 2023 numbers and not increased to forecasted levels as the cost of living crisis impacted on the return of passenger numbers back towards pre-covid numbers.
+All operating costs associated with the day-to-day management of the Airport have been met from Airport revenue.
+Loans have been made available from NPDC to assist with capital expenditure have been taken up in the 2024 financial year and interest is being fully serviced from Airport revenue. • Manage New Plymouth Airport in full compliance with the approved operating procedures of the Civil Aviation Authority Rule Part 139.
 Under an agreement with the Civil Aviation Authority (CAA), PRIP manages the Airport on behalf of the Aerodrome Operator Certificate holder, NPDC.
 During the period the Airport has been managed in full compliance with the CAA Rule Part 139.